polterguy/polterguy.github.io/documentation/magic.lambda.validators/index.md

 All of the above slots takes an expression, or values, as its main input, and will throw exceptions if their input expression's value(s), or its value, does not follow the rules specified by the validator.
-This makes them perfect fits for _"intercepting"_ the input specified to an HTTP REST endpoint, to verify the input data conforms to some sort of predefined validator.
+This makes them perfect fits for _"intercepting"_ the input specified to an HTTP REST endpoint, to verify the input data conforms to some sort of predefined validation scheme.

 ## Usage